National Security, Weapons Science

 National security and weapons science supports a variety of deployed systems, both for the nuclear stockpile and for monitoring and understanding natural and man-made phenomena.

-Examples of monitoring systems include ground- and space-based systems that LANL produces for detecting violations of nuclear-test treaties.
+Examples of monitoring systems include ground- and space-based systems that the Lab produces for detecting violations of nuclear-test treaties.